Yash-Patel01/mysite/README.md

 # mysite

-first of all install requirments.txt file
+first of all install requirments.txt file by

+pip commands

 you have to use Postgresql for database server.